We decided to go with a Halloween-theme for this week's, "A Quick Nine."

 Here it is -- your answers to the scariest shots in golf:

 9. The tee shot on the par-4 18th hole at TPC Sawgrass.
 Brutal closing hole.
 The bottom line here is you need to thread the needle.
 With a lake that hugs the entire left side of the 462-yard hole and barely any room to miss the fairway left without splashing, the goal of this tee shot is to hit a little cut (for the right-handed player).
 But, don't cut it too much.
-If you do, you're second shot will be blocked out by the trees -- which will mean punching out in the direction of the lake.
+If you do, your second shot will be blocked out by the trees -- which will mean punching out in the direction of the lake.

 8. The tee shot on the par-5 13th hole at Bethpage Black.
 No big deal -- just a 608-yard par 5 that begins with a dogleg right tee shot that requires a long carry over a collage of bunkers.
 And, if you're unfortunate enough to fail in covering the bunkers with your tee shot, you still have to negotiate the dogleg with your second shot.
 "Playing it safe," isn't necessarily possible with this tee shot.
 You need to bust it.
 Then close your eyes and hope you're OK.